jsfakianos/Nothing-Knew/page6.md

 The images in the networks with pooling layers exhibit blurred convolutions, but the final output is quite crisp.

 The images also compare favorably to the ["Tuxedo milking the cow"](./page5.md) images.
-Thus, revealing that we have reduced out computations considerably, moving from 22,032 trainable parameters per step to 11,664 trainable parameters per step, yet still improved the final output of the network.
+Thus, revealing that we have reduced computations considerably, moving from 22,032 trainable parameters per step to 11,664 trainable parameters per step, yet still improved the final output of the network.
+Way to go!, Pooling!